Suet Meat Puddings

 Using a kitchen slice remove the pudding from the dish leaving the residual water in the dish.
 Place the pudding on a plate, remove the black container and you are ready to serve.
 Like our PUB RANGE pie, we recommend serving a separate jug of gravy with our puds, for presentation pour a small amount over the top of the pudding prior to serving.

 Our Puds can also be reheated in the traditional way by placing in a Bain Marie, we recommend this way if serving a number of people.

 Preheat oven to Electric 180 degrees or Gas mk4, using a roasting dish place puddings (in the black container ) in the dish pastry side facing up.
-Fill the roasting dish with hot water halfway up the side of the black containers, cover roasting dish tightly with foil and place in the oven.
+Fill the roasting dish with hot water halfway up the side of the black containers, cover the roasting dish tightly with foil, and place it in the oven.

 The object here is to reheat the Puds by steam and the reheating time will depend on how hot the water is that you put in the dish, the Puds need to be piping hot to 72 degrees, say 25/30 minutes in the oven, don’t worry if you leave in longer as this method of reheating will not spoil the product.

 Make sure you take care by using oven gloves both for placing in the oven and for removing from the oven, bearing in mind that the dish contains very hot water.